 Teenage feminists are a mighty minority.
 You may find us in the malls, mingling amongst girls who carry bags plastered with the image of a naked torso and the word “Abercrombie.”
 We’re even at football games, willingly crushed between excited pubescent bodies.
 Maybe we’re the girls in the …

 Gloria Steinem: The Iconic Feminist Speaks to our Generation

 Gloria and Me

 Who is Gloria Steinem?

 Any given teenage girl can rattle off the most intimate details about random T.V. starlets, but so many of us are unaware of a woman who has had so much impact on our lives just because she doesn’t throw herself into the media.

 Gloria Steinem is a badass and deserves greater appreciation from our generation.

 More concretely, she is a feminist activist, organizer, writer and lecturer.
 She co-founded magazines like Ms. Magazine, which is still a great feminist read, and helped to found organizations such as the Ms. Foundation for Women, Choice USA, and the Women’s Media Center.

-She’s written about everything from advertising to networking, but what she’s probably most known for is her expose on the Playboy organization, for which she worked undercover …
+She’s written about everything from advertising to networking, but what she’s probably most known for is her expose on the Playboy organization, for which …